alttch/yedb/README.md

 explained.
 E.g. if a key schema defines that keys must contain valid Python code, the value MUST contain either "Python" or the link to [python.org](https://www.python.org/).

+#### 3.3.7 Key increment and decrement methods

+- The methods SHOULD support support working with at least 64-bit integer values.

+- The methods SHOULD return new key value after successful increment/decrement.

 ## 4. Engine API